bespinian/blog/content/posts/efficient-navigation-in-vim.md

 nnoremap \ :Rg<space>
 ```

-The first line lets the user open files in the current project by pressing `ctrl+p` and then typing with fuzzy matching.
+The first line lets you open files in the current project by pressing `ctrl+p` and then typing with fuzzy matching.
 The second line allows to search the whole project with fuzzy matching by pressing `\` (in contrast to `/` which searches the current buffer).

 ### EasyMotion

 Another useful plugin is [EasyMotion](https://github.com/easymotion/vim-easymotion).
 Instead of pressing `n` multiple times after a search to jump to the correct occurrence of the search term, it highlights each occurrence and assigns them a unique character combination.
-By pressing this combination, one can quickly jump to that occurrence with very few key strokes.
+By pressing this combination, you can quickly jump to that occurrence with very few key strokes.

-An added bonus is that something very similar exists as a browser extension which allows to use many other Vim commands in a web browser and make browsing using only the keyboard possible.
+An added bonus is that something very similar exists as a browser extension which allows to use many other Vim commands in a web browser and makes browsing using only the keyboard possible.
 It's called [Vimium](https://github.com/philc/vimium).

 ## Conclusion

-Obviously, there are many other ways of navigating Vim buffer(s) that aren't covered here.
-These are only some of the navigation techniques that can be used and which ones are most convenient and intuitive in which situations is rather subjective.
+Obviously, there are many other ways of navigating Vim buffers that aren't covered here.
+These are only some of the navigation techniques that can be used and which ones are most convenient and intuitive in which situations is is often a matter of taste.

-Another thing to note is that this article talks only about motion commands.
+Another thing to note is that this article only talks about motion commands.
 It does not discuss commands that go into insert mode while moving the cursor to a specific place (e.g. the `A` command which moves the cursor to the end of a line and enters insert mode).
 While those can be incredibly useful, discussing them here would have gone beyond the scope of this article.

-It is highly recommended to get to know as many different techniques as possible and carefully thinking about which one makes sense in which situation.
-Users shouldn't be afraid of forcing themselves a bit to use different ones until they have found their own toolbox of useful ones for different situations.
+I highly recommend to get to know as many different techniques as possible and carefully thinking about which one makes sense in which situation.
+You shouldn't be afraid of forcing yourself a bit to use different ones until you have found your own toolbox of useful ones for different situations.
 It takes some practice to get these into muscle memory but it's worth it all the while to make Vim the efficient text editor it can be.